Why Walking Speed Is Considered a Vital Sign

 Vital signs are the basic measurements doctors check at every appointment: temperature, pulse, blood pressure, and breathing rate.
 These numbers give a quick snapshot of how your body is functioning.
 Increasingly, physicians are adding a fifth marker to that list: how fast you walk.

-What the Research Actually Shows
+What the Gait Speed Research Actually Shows

-What Counts as a “Normal” Walking Speed?
+What Counts as a Normal Walking Speed by Age?

 So how fast should you actually be walking?
 Most healthy adults move at a comfortable pace of about 2.5 to 4 miles per hour, with the overall average landing close to 3 mph.
 That works out to roughly a 20-minute mile, or somewhere around 100 to 130 steps per minute.